 Hackers have officially entered their golden age.
-Attacks are becoming more widespread than ever, and yet many businesses still aren’t prioritizing cybersecurity.
+Attacks are becoming more widespread, yet many businesses aren’t prioritizing cybersecurity.
 If business owners knew the true cost of the average cyberattack, they would stop dragging their feet.

 The pandemic ushered in a new era of cybercrime.

 Malware increased by 358% in 2020.
-Google has registered more than 2 million phishing sites, up 27% since January 2020.
+Google has registered over 2 million phishing sites, up 27% since January 2020.
 And yet, only 14% of small businesses were prepared to protect themselves.

 It’s time to get our collective heads out of the sand and accept the new reality.
 After all, 60% of firms go out of business after they’ve been hacked.
 It’s time to make cybersecurity a top priority.